sebastiencarceles/companydata-api-docs/source/index.html.md

 The following documentation shows how to use the API to enrich your system with company data.

-We have language bindings in Shell (with `cURL`), Ruby and Python3 and Javascript (with Node.js)!
+We have language bindings in Shell (with `cURL`), Ruby, Python3, Javascript (with Node.js) and PHP!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication